Irreducible cycles and points in special position in moduli spaces for tropical curves: (Irreducible) tropical subfans and cycles in

-We now want to check that certain weighted codimension-$k$ subfans of $ \M_{0,n} $ are in fact tropical fans, i.e.\ that they satisfy the balancing condition.
+We now want to check that codimension-$k$ skeletons of and Psi-classes in $\M_{0,n}$ are in fact tropical fans, i.e.\ that they satisfy the balancing condition.
 So let us fix $ k \in \lk 0,\ldots, n-3\rk $ and a weight function $w: \M_{0,n}^{(n-3-k)} \to \Z_{>0}$ on the codimension-$k$ skeleton of $ \M_{0,n} $.
-Moreover, let $ \tau \in \M_{0,n}^{(n-3-k-1)}$ be a cone, corresponding by remark \ref {combtypes} to a certain combinatorial type of $n$-marked curves.
+Moreover, let $ \tau \in \M_{0,n}^{(n-3-k-1)}$ be a cone, corresponding by Remark \ref {combtypes} to a certain combinatorial type of $n$-marked curves.
 In order to verify the balancing condition for $w$ at $ \tau $, the following toolkit will be useful.

 \begin{remark} [About the balancing condition in $ \M_{0,n} $] The cones $\sigma \in \M_{0,n}^{(n-3-k)}$ containing $\tau$ can be obtained by resolving one chosen vertex $V$ of valence $r$ at least $4$ in $ \tau $ in the same way as it can be resolved in $ \M_{0,r} $ by adding one bounded edge.
-More precisely, this means that we replace $V$ by two vertices joined by a bounded edge, with the $r$ edges of $V$ split up in every possible way onto the two new vertices such that there are at least two of them behind each vertex.
+More precisely, this means that we replace $V$ by two vertices joined by a bounded edge, with the $r$ edges of $V$ split up in every possible way onto the two new vertices such that there are at least two such edges on each side of the bounded edge.
 The following picture shows these types of resolutions; it can either be seen as a picture of curves in $ \M_{0,r} $ or as a \textit {local} picture of curves in $ \M_{0,n} $ around $V$.

 In order to check the balancing condition at $ \tau $ it therefore suffices to split the total sum $\sum_{\sigma > \tau} w(\sigma) \, v_{\sigma/\tau}$ into parts, where each part corresponds to the resolution of one vertex $V$, and verify it for each part separately.
 This leads to the following lemma which states that the balancing condition for codimension-$k$ cells in $ \M_{0,n} $ can be split up into several conditions in lower-dimensional moduli spaces. \end{remark}